ronangr1/M2-TechnicalInterviewsResources/FAQ.md

 ### For Veterans

-* What file configures the object manager and tells it how to handle Dependency Injection?
+* Which file configures the object manager and tells it how to handle dependency injection?
 * What is a service contract?